bairblog/bairblog.github.io/_posts/2020-10-06-plan2explore.md

 </p>

-# Solving tasks with the world model
+# Evaluation of downstream task performance

 Once an accurate and general world model is learned, we test Plan2Explore on previously unseen tasks.
 Given a task specified with a reward function, we use